IBM/aspera-cli/README.erb.md

   max_request_file_create_size_kb: "1024"
 ```

-If yu use a value different than 16,777,216, then specify it using option `max_size`.
+If you use a value different than 16,777,216, then specify it using option `max_size`.

 ### Configuration